-Before jumping into the pool or lake with Fido, make sure you know understand how to maintain water safety for your pet.
-Not all canines are natural-born swimmers, so its essential to introduce your doggo to water slowly.
+Before jumping into the pool or lake with Fido, make sure you understand how to maintain water safety for your pet.
+Not all canines are natural-born swimmers, so it is essential to introduce your doggo slowly.

 - Choose a shallow spot in the water.

 - Keep your pup on a leash the first few times.